 If you are like me, a poor drummer, then you will appreciate how hard it is to create your own drum beats that carry your specific style.
 It’s not just about getting the right timing in place for the beat, it’s about selecting the right combination of sounds that add to the beat and make it stand out above the competition.
 I, sadly, am poor at getting a really good groove together but am quite proficient at marrying sounds together to form a solid and interesting drum kit to be used in beat productions.
 The ability to take a commercial drum break and remove the individual drum sounds from it and replace it with your own custom sounds is a huge step forward for people like me who are not proficient at laying down a groove.
 I can use the existing commercial groove but with my own sounds.

-In the video I use WaveMachine Labs Drumagog to locate and replace all the drum sounds within a commercial drum break – Ice Box by Timbaland.
+In the Extracting Drum Sounds from a Beat using Drumagog video, I use WaveMachine Labs Drumagog to locate and replace all the drum sounds within a commercial drum break – Ice Box by Timbaland.
 I use three instances of Drumagog to separate different drum sounds from the existing commercial break.
 I then substitute the drum sounds with my own custom sounds and layer all three Drumagog instances to create a new drum beat.
 I explain how Drumagog works and how best to use it to isolate the drum sounds.
-I explain how to isolate the kick drum, the snare drum and the hi hats using the filtering tools in Drumagog.
+I explain how to isolate the kick drum, the snare drum and the hi-hats using the filtering tools in Drumagog.
 I show you how to use the transient detection tool to locate peak transients and I make sure to explain how to avoid the usual retriggering problems associated with transient detection processes.
 I end by using an equaliser to further shape the drum sounds so they fit into the drum beat.

 Plugins used in this video:

 - Drum Elements and Layering

 - Using Drum Replacement Software